 Now, take 1 of the 260q latex red modelling balloons and do NOT inflate.
 Stretch the modelling balloon out straight and place it onto the tail of the foil head heart shaped balloon.
 Roll the modelling balloon inside the tail (Fig. 32) so that tail touches the base of the foil and then tie the modelling balloon around the tail so that they are tightly tied together.

-Step 4 – Making the Belly
+Step 4 – Giving Him a Belly

 Time to give your Balloon Man a belly with some guts.